-Jacky turns to Joyce and takes her right hand into his left.
+Jacky turned to Joyce and took her right hand into his left.
 “Giving up so soon?”

-Joyce brings her head to face Jacky.
+Joyce brought her head up to face Jacky.
 “What else am I supposed to do?”

 “Confront that skunk.”

 “I told him many times already.
 We sorted it all out.
-At least I thought I was clear on it.
-How could he have misunderstood me after we’ve been through so much?”
+At least, I thought I was clear on it.
+How could he have misunderstood me after all we’ve been through?”

-Joyce looks down at the water glass in front of her again, thinking to herself.
-Jacky lets go of her hands, giving her some space and time to think things over on her own.
-Joanne places her right hand on Joyce’s left shoulder again, attempting to comfort her once more.
+Joyce looked down at the water glass in front of her again, thinking to herself.
+Jacky let go of her hands, giving her some space and time to think things over on her own.
+Joanne placed her right hand on Joyce’s left shoulder again, attempting to comfort her once more.

-Jacky returns to the flower shop around 5 to help Mr. Zeng and Joanne close.
-Joyce’s still around, but is sitting in the break room, sipping a cup of coffee.
-She has calmed down somewhat already and has managed to help Joanne rearrange some new delivered flowers.
-Joanne lets her help, wanting to distract her away from any other negative thoughts threatening to form in her mind again.
-Business has been slow the rest of the afternoon after the girls came back to the shop, but at least nothing relating to the “personal” department happened.
+Jacky returned to the flower shop around 5 to help Mr. Tseng and Joanne close.
+Joyce was still around, but was sitting in the break room, sipping a cup of coffee.
+She had calmed down somewhat already and had managed to help Joanne rearrange some new delivered flowers.
+Joanne let her help, wanting to distract her away from any other negative thoughts threatening to form in her mind again.
+Business had been slow the rest of the afternoon after the girls came back to the shop, but at least nothing relating to the “personal” department happened.

-As Mr. Zeng’s finished with the last customer at the counter, they head out since Jacky has already helped Joanne clean up for the most part.
-Joanne has managed to slip on the “Closed” sign after Jacky walked in minutes ago.
+As Mr. Tseng was finished with the last customer at the counter, they headed out since Jacky had already helped Joanne clean up for the most part.
+Joanne had managed to flip the sign in the front after Jacky walked in minutes ago.

-Jacky and Joanne turn to check on Joyce as they’re heading to their car.
-Joyce seems fine comparing to before.
-Her face only shows some fatigue from the day’s work.
-Jacky and Joanne know that they shouldn’t probe.
-If Joyce wants to tell them, she will.
+Jacky and Joanne turned to check on Joyce as they were heading to their car.
+Joyce seemed fine comparing to before.
+Her face only showed some fatigue from the day’s work.
+Jacky and Joanne knew that they shouldn’t probe.
+If Joyce wanted to tell them, she would.

-Jacky volunteers to drive Joyce back to the Zeng resident since James has borrowed his car after he came home earlier.
+Jacky volunteered to drive Joyce back to the Tseng resident since James had borrowed his car after he came home earlier.
 He managed to haul a Taxi to the flower shop in time to join them there for closing.
-Joanne drives Mr. Zeng back home like earlier that morning.
+Joanne drove Mr. Tseng back home like earlier that morning.

-A planned celebration from that morning turns into a drag as Joanne pulls out of her spot, joining the rest of the traffic.
-Jacky makes sure to drive slowly as to not disturb Joyce.
-They make it back to the Zeng resident around 6:30 at that excruciatingly slow rate.
+A planned celebration from that morning turned into a drag as Joanne pulled out of her spot, joining the rest of the traffic.
+Jacky made sure to drive slowly as to not disturb Joyce.
+They made it back to the Tseng resident around 6:30 at that excruciatingly slow rate.

 Dinner was eaten in silence for the majority of the meal.
-Kenny and Charlene seem to take the hint as not to question about their behaviors.
+Kenny and Charlene seemed to take the hint as not to question about their behaviors.

-After dinner, Jacky takes Joyce home while Joanne does the dishes.
+After dinner, Jacky took Joyce home while Joanne did the dishes.

 Charlene couldn’t stand it anymore.
-She stands up from her seat and walks to Joanne who’s turning on the water in the kitchen sink.
+She got up from her seat and walked to Joanne who was turning on the water in the kitchen sink.

-“It’s a long story,” Joanne replies tiredly, feeling the bitterness of the words she had to repeat.
+“It’s a long story,” Joanne replied tiredly, feeling the bitterness of the words she had to repeat.

 “Are you and Dad going to be silent for these upcoming days?”

-Kenny, who’s sitting at the seat to Mr. Zeng’s left, speaks up in Joanne’s place.
+Kenny, who was sitting at the seat to Mr. Tseng’s left, spoke up in Joanne’s place.
 “Sis, stop being dramatic.
 Something must have happened.
 They just don’t want to talk about it now, okay?
 Show some respect for Xiao Qiao jie.”

-Charlene turns to look at her brother.
+Charlene turned to look at her brother.
 “Ge, how did you know it’s Xiao Qiao jie and not Jacky ge and jie’s problem?”

-“If it was their problem, would they take turns piling food on Xiao Qiao’s plate?”
+“If it was their problem, would they take turns piling food on Xiao Qiao jie’s plate?”

 “Maybe they’re silently competing with each other through Xiao Qiao jie?”

 “No one is that immature like you, sis.
-And don’t you find it strange that Xiao Qiao jie is unusually quiet tonight?”
+And didn’t you find it strange that Xiao Qiao jie was unusually quiet tonight?”

-Charlene looks from Mr. Zeng to Joanne for an answer – if any.
+Charlene looked from Mr. Tseng to Joanne for an answer—if any.

-“This is so frustrating,” Charlene blurts out before stomping off to her room.
+“This is so frustrating,” Charlene blurted out before stomping off to her room.

 “Good night, Ba.
-Good night, jie,” Kenny says, standing up.
+Good night, jie,” Kenny said, standing up.

-Mr. Zeng nods and gives Kenny an appreciative smile.
-Joanne just nods without turning to look at Kenny.
+Mr. Tseng nodded and gave Kenny an appreciative smile.
+Joanne just nodded without turning to look at Kenny.

-Joanne returns to the kitchen table and sits down next to Mr. Zeng – to his right – after she’s done with the dishes.
+Joanne returned to the kitchen table and sat down next to Mr. Tseng—to his right—after she was done with the dishes.
 “Ba, what a day, huh?”

 “What did Shang Fu do?”
-Mr. Zeng asks.
+Mr. Tseng asked.

 “You said that many times already, little one.”

-Mr. Zeng looks up from the book he’s reading to give her his full attention.
+Mr. Tseng looked up from the book he was reading to give her his full attention.